God owns it all

 What if I pay income tax at the higher rate?

 The church can only reclaim tax back at the basic rate.
-But you can claim back the difference between the higher rate and the basic rate on your Self Assessment return.
+But can claim back the difference between the higher rate and the basic rate on your Self Assessment return.
 You might like to take this into account when working out your level of giving.

 Can I count tax other than income tax when giving under Gift Aid?